 The dune system is wedge-shaped, 1km wide in the West tapering to 10 metres wide in the East, after a distance of 3km.

-The sand dunes contain locally and nationally important animal and plant communities.
+The sand dunes contain important animal and plant communities.

-The plants found on the dunes are an important habitat for moths.
-Many scarce species have been recorded at Camber Sands, including:
+The plants are an important habitat for moths.
+Many scarce species have been recorded here, including: